How I Built This Portfolio

 Backend

-• Spring Boot 3.2 - Framework
+• Spring Boot 3.2 - Application framework

-• Java 21 - Latest LTS
+• Java 21 - Latest LTS runtime

-• Spring Data JPA - ORM
+• Spring Data JPA - Database ORM

 • Maven - Build tool